Premium Rush: Plot

 Near Monday's address, the bike cop tackles Manny off his bike and arrests him.
 Vanessa, who had learned of Monday's trickery and raced over gives Manny's bag to Wilee.
 As they are about to escape, Wilee is hit by a taxi, and fractures several ribs.
 He is put in an ambulance with Monday, while his damaged bike is taken to an impound lot, with the envelope hidden in the handlebars.

 Monday tortures Wilee, who asks for his bike back.
 Wilee tells Monday that the envelope is in Manny's bag, and Monday leaves to search for it, while Wilee meets with Vanessa in the impound lot.
 She gives him the envelope, which she had retrieved, and he escapes on a stolen bike.
 Monday, realizing Wilee has tricked him, pursues Wilee to Sister Chen's place.

 Meanwhile, Nima calls Mr. Leung for help.
 He deploys his enforcer, the Sudoku Man, to help her.
 As Wilee reaches Chinatown, Monday confronts and threatens to kill him, but Vanessa arrives with a mob of messengers, dispatched by Raj, who distract Monday.
 Wilee delivers the ticket to Sister Chen, who tells the captain of her ship to allow Nima's family aboard.
 Monday is confronted by Chinese and Italian mobsters and doesn't notice Sudoku Man, who shoots Monday in the back of his head using a Sudoku book to silence the pistol.
 Dying and feeling faint, Monday tries to get in his car but dies before he can do so.

 Nima's mother calls her and confirms that she and Nima's son have gotten on the ship.
 Nima meets with Wilee and Vanessa while they are finally reunited.
-Sometime later, Wilee is back on his job stating while one day he might settle in a firm job but doesn't feel ready.
-Despite the city's hostile environment at times, he relishes the thrill citing he "can't stop" and doesn't want to either.
+Sometime later, Wilee is back on his job stating one day he might settle in a firm job but does not feel ready yet.